jjvanzon/Circular-Language-Spec/spec/object-resolution/with-blocks.md

 `[ Preliminary documentation ]`

 This is an ‘old’ VB concept.
-I might use something like that in Encircle too.
+I might use something like that in Circular too.
 But I’m not sure if it might be an object resolution concept, but I had to put it somewhere for now.

 ### Out of the original Symbol documentation